 However, in case of stateful systems, the output is dependent on the input as well as an internal state of the system, since it has some transactional data stored within it.
 Typical examples of stateful systems might include a Session management service, Cart management service, Payment service, or a Workflow service.
 Due to its function, the service is required to maintain and update the state as needed.

 To make it even more tangible, let’s say you need to build an order/shipment management system, something many supply chain software systems including Logward would have.

 When you capture an order from a user, you store this in the order management system.
 We decouple stateful and stateless behavior of the order into two separate systems.

 a.
-Mostly Stateless: An order store service maintains order information for showing / updating order related data.
-It need not have the business state of the booking and hence we can call it mostly stateless.
+Mostly Stateless: An order store service maintains order information for showing and updating order related data.
+It doesn't need to have the business state of the booking and hence we can call it mostly stateless.